griddigit-ci/CimPal/README.md

 CimPal is an open source Java application published by gridDigIt and Licensed under the [EUPL-1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12)-or-later.

 CimPal helps CIM implementation by providing tools facilitation the work related to SHACL constraints and identification of changed between different versions of CIM.
-The application is available used EUPL 1.2 license.

 Currently the following features are supported.